BIGJRA/BIGJRA.github.io/rejuv.md

 | Binacle           | 5        |

-Hidden on the first island is a *Dire Hit.* Grab the *Red Shard*, then talk to the Xen Grunt… He wants 10 Sweet Hearts.
+Hidden on the first island is a *Dire Hit.* Grab the *Red Shard*, then talk to the Xen Grunt...
+He wants 10 Sweet Hearts.
 Buy them from the Route 3 Vendor if you haven't yet, then return.

 Beat the grunt, and you'll be engaged in battle with a level 40